oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC12 - Editing a Person

-**Preconditions:** User has the SOCareers App open and has added at least one person to their list of people.
+**Preconditions:** User has the SOCareers open and has at least one person in the list of people.
 **Guarantees:** The specified person's details are updated with the provided details.

 **MSS:**
 1. User requests to edit a person.
-2. SOCareers updates the specified person's details with the provided details and displays confirmation in the UI.
+2. SOCareers updates the specified person's details with the provided details and confirms to the user that the operation was completed successfully.

     Use case ends.